conan-io/docs/reference/conanfile/tools/files/symlinks.rst

     def absolute_to_relative_symlinks(conanfile, base_folder):

-Convert the symlinks with absolute paths to relative if they are pointing to a file or directory inside the 'base_folder'.
+Convert the symlinks with absolute paths into relative ones if they are pointing to a file or directory inside the 'base_folder'.
 Any absolute symlink pointing outside the 'base_folder' will be ignored.

 Parameters: